sandialabs/sansmic/docs/um/intro.rst

 ..
 [1] The original SALT code by Saberian and Podio became the :term:`SMRI` software
     SALGAS.
-Thomas Eyermann updated and supports the current version of SALGAS (v4.2), which is available from SMRI. https://www.solutionmining.org/software
+The current version of SALGAS (v4.2) is available from SMRI. https://www.solutionmining.org/software